EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Results

 To demonstrate the effectiveness of our model in aligning with human scores, we calculate Spearman's rank correlation coefficient~\cite{zar2005spearman} and Kendall's rank correlation coefficient~\cite{kendall1948rank}, both of which are non-parametric measures of rank correlation.
-These coefficients provide insights into the strength and direction of the association between our method results and human scores, as listed in Table.~\ref{tab:correlations}.
-From this table, the proposed weighting method shows a better correlation on the unseen 200 samples than directly averaging~(we divide all data by 100 to get them to range $[0,1]$ first).
-Another interesting finding is that all current Motion Amplitude scores are not related to the users' choice.
-We argue that humans care more about the stability of the motion than the amplitude.
-However, our fitting method shows a higher correlation.
+These coefficients provide insights into the magnitude and direction of the association between our method results and human scores, as listed in Table.~\ref{tab:correlations}.
+From this table, the proposed weighting method shows a better correlation on the unseen 20\% samples than directly averaging.